 (4) The department shall establish a program to match information from the online insurance verification system with motor vehicle registrations to determine whether owners of motor vehicles have established financial responsibility.
 The department shall suspend the registration of any motor vehicle identified by the department as having failed to comply with the financial responsibility requirements.
 The program shall include:

-(a) Insurers reporting data to the verification system monthly;
+(a) Insurers reporting data to the verification system at least weekly;